mattkenn4545/kickstack/doc/purpose.md

 will essentially be empty until a configured Keystone database is known to the system.
 Likewise, a compute node will just not install until there is a Nova API service to manage it.

-## Shared information between nodes

-To share information between nodes, Kickstack makes use of the `exportfact` module.
-Exportfact is a simple module that uses Puppet Exported Resources to share Facts between nodes.
-These facts obviously contain potentially sensitive information such as passwords which, while they are transmitted securely *between* nodes (between the Puppet agent and master), are stored unencrypted both on the Puppet master and on the Puppet agent.
-Since this is no different from what would normally be stored on an OpenStack node anyway -- in files that are only readable by `root` and the respective service user, such as `cinder` -- this adds no significant *additional* security exposure.